To help you publish a podcast, we have organised the following help topics:

 Although mp3/mp4 files make up the standard outputs for these feeds, both audio feeds and video feeds can also contain PDF or ePub document files for transcripts, slides and eBooks.
 In the vast majority of cases you will only generate audio and/or video feeds.
 In very rare cases, when you have only document files in the series, you may generate a document-only feed (an example of a document-only feed is Shakespeare's First Folio).

-Apple announced the launch of "iTunes U" in 2007. iTunesU is a format that delivers university lectures through access via its digital content store, iTunes.
+Apple announced the launch of "iTunes U" in 2007.
+A name change occured in September 2017, and iTunesU content was integrated with all other Apple podcasting material.
+Now known as Apple Podcasts, this is a publication format that delivers university lectures through access via its digital content store, iTunes.

-On iTunes, there are two ways of listening to or viewing iTunes U audio and/or video content: Downloading and Streaming.
+On iTunes, there are two ways of listening to or viewing Apple Podcasts audio and/or video content: Downloading and Streaming.

-Mediapub users can view the monthly iTunes University downloading/streaming data for each of the series they maintain.
+Mediapub users can view the monthly Apple Podcasts downloading/streaming data for each of the series they maintain.
 This data is located in the right-hand lower sidebar for each series.
 An example is provided below:

 Downloading and streaming are defined as follows: